cs35lproject/meet_and_cheese/README.md

 1 - Clone the master repository <br>```git clone https://github.com/cs35lproject/cs35l_project.git``` <br>
 2 - Install Node.js [here](https://nodejs.org/en/download/) <br>
+3 - See [Testing Phase](#testing-phase) to get client and server .env files, which contain private keys for the Google Calendar API and other private information necessary for the website to run <br>
-3 - Open two terminals and navigate to the cloned repository, each will install the dependencies and run the corresponding code. <br>
+4 - Open two terminals and navigate to the cloned repository, each will install the dependencies and run the corresponding code <br>

 | server terminal  | client terminal |
 | :-------------: |:-------------:|